Sir Patrick Stewart explains why he has ‘non-existent’ relationship with his children

 The Star Trek and Royal Shakespeare Company-trained actor, 83, has two children named Daniel and Sophie with his first wife Sheila Falconer, but said he has “significant grief” over the fact he is now “separated” from them.

-Stewart reflected on his children, who were born in 1967 and 1972, during a new interview that saw him asked if he found it difficult to be the father he wanted to be when his children were younger.
+Stewart, whose characters include X-Men’s charles xavier and Star Trek’s Captain Jean-Luc Picard, reflected on his children, who were born in 1967 and 1972, during a new interview.
+He was asked if he found it difficult to be the father he wanted to be when his children were younger.

 ”It was,” he told Irish Independent, adding: “Given that I’m separated from my children now, – we don’t have relationships – they have become very important.